TheRoboticsClub/2024-upe-david-duro/docs/index.md

 Thanks to this breakthrough and some changes provided by other contributors, the new version 4.6.2 has been released.

-## Testing exercises in new version

-Everything works correctly.

 ## Opened #2655

 The console do not works properly because it always return an incorrect line error.
 It looks simple, but this bug is complex.